JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 What is required?

-1) A news story about any aspect of a publicly traded company subject to criticism about price gouging during the pandemic and subsequent inflationary period.
-Examples would be grocery store chains, oil and gas companies and financial institutions such as banks.
+1) A news story about any aspect of a publicly traded company making headlines, including grocery store chains, oil and gas companies and financial institutions such as banks.

 2) The story MUST come from the financial statement: a calculation you’ve made using numbers in the statement.